Field Experience Program

 Students are mentored by both a supervising professional in the organization (site supervisor) and a full time SILS instructor (faculty supervisor), as well as be engaged in a course seminar.

 SILS graduate and undergraduate students are eligible for this program.
-The Field Experience Program is intended for BSIS students who have completed their junior year (undergraduates) or at least 18 credit hours toward their MSLS or MSIS (graduate students).
+The Field Experience Program is intended for SILS students who have completed their junior year (undergraduates) or at least 18 credit hours toward their MSLS or MSIS (graduate students).
 Questions or comments about the Field Experience Program should be directed to:

 Field Experience Program Coordinator